Dry lining stud partition walls is a project any homeowner can take on. All you need is the right tools, materials, and this dry lining guide.

 For Taping and Jointing

-See our ‘Plasterboarding a Brick Wall – The Complete Guide‘ for a full list of tools required for taping and jointing.
+See our guide to plasterboarding brick walls for a full list of tools required for taping and jointing.

-Keep the boards in a dry room and on a flat surface, as this will prevent bowing.
-If the boards become damp, don’t use them until they completely dry out.
+- Keep the boards in a dry room and on a flat surface, as this prevents bowing.
+If the boards become damp, don’t use them until they dry out.

-When handling plasterboards, wear gloves and carry the boards on their edge to minimise the risk of damage.
+- When handling boards, wear gloves and carry them on their edge to minimise the risk of damage.

 How To Cut Plasterboard